2016 Turkish coup attempt: Government response and conflict

 The First Army General Command in Istanbul stated in a news conference that the TSK did not support the coup and the perpetrators represented a tiny faction that were on the verge of being brought under control.
 Istanbul Atatürk Airport was closed; all flights from the airport were cancelled.
 There was an explosion in the TRT broadcasting headquarters and gunfire was reported in Ankara.
 Soon after, it was stormed by a crowd of civilians and police, with four soldiers inside reportedly being "neutralized".
 The channel went back on air and Karaş, who had previously announced the coup, said live that she had been held hostage and forced to read the declaration of the coup at gunpoint.

 By 01:00, it was reported that the military had pulled its forces from the Atatürk airport and people were coming inside, but by 01:13, it was reported that tanks were inside the airport and gunfire was heard.

 Tanks opened fire near the Turkish Parliament Building.
 The parliamentary building was also hit from the air.
 Injuries were reported among protesters following gunfire on Bosphorus Bridge.

 A helicopter belonging to the pro-coup forces was shot down by a Turkish military F-16 fighter jet.
 There were also reports of pro-state jets flying over Ankara to "neutralize" helicopters used by those behind the coup.

 At 03:08, a military helicopter opened fire on the Turkish parliament.
 At 03:10, Turkish Armed Forces stated on their website that they had complete control over the country.
 At 03:12, Yıldırım made a statement saying that the situation was under control and that a no-fly zone was declared over Ankara and that military planes that still flew would be shot down.

 It was reported that the Turkish parliament had been bombed again at 03:23 and 03:33.
 A helicopter belonging to the pro-coup forces was also seen flying by it.
 Half an hour following the report of 12 deaths and 2 injuries in the parliament, soldiers entered CNN Türk's headquarters and forced the studio to go off air.
 After an hour of interruption by the pro-coup soldiers, CNN Türk resumed its broadcast.
 Later, İsmail Kahraman said a bomb exploded at a corner of the public relations building inside the parliament, with no deaths but several injuries among police officers.

-At around 04:00 two or three helicopters attacked Erdogan's hotel.
+At around 04:00 two or three helicopters attacked Erdoğan's hotel.
 According to eyewitness accounts, ten to fifteen heavily armed men landed and started firing.
 In the ensuing conflict, two policemen were killed and 8 were injured.

 The Doğan News Agency reported that in Istanbul several individuals were injured after soldiers fired on a group of people attempting to cross the Bosphorus Bridge in protest of the attempted coup.